somaniarushi/me/content/blog/dark-mode.md

 keywords: ["web-development", "UI/UX-design", "react", "dark mode", "toggle", "tutorial", "education"]
 draft: false
 location: "Berkeley, USA"
-tags: ["web-development", "ui/ux-design"]
+tags: ["projects"]
 stylesheet: "post.css"
 ---

 I've always been a light mode person.
 I like the cleanliness of it.

 But I've recently developed a fascination with dark mode.
 It's a feature which has been getting [progressively more accepted]((https://in.mashable.com/tech/9192/heres-why-2019-was-the-year-of-dark-mode)) into the internet development community.
 The following products went low light in the last couple years: apple, facebook, youtube, instagram, twitter, gmail, slack, soundcloud, google chrome.
 [Here's a convenient exhaustive list.](darkmodelist.com)